elastic/integrations/packages/o365_metrics/docs/README.md

     - Navigate to `API permissions` page and click `Add a permission`
     - Select `Office 365 Management APIs` tile from the listed tiles.
     - Click `Application permissions`.
-    - If `User.Read` permission under `Microsoft.Graph` tile is not added by default, add this permission.
+    - If `User.Read` and `Reports.Read.All` permission under `Microsoft.Graph` tile is not added by default, add this permission.
     - After the permissions are added, the admin has to grant consent for these permissions.

 Once the secret is created and permissions are granted by admin, setup Elastic Agent's Microsoft O365 integration: